 In the age of digital marketing, inbound marketing is the most effective way to promote your business and convert individuals into a prospect.
 Inbound marketing is a strategy that attracts qualified candidates via valuable content, blogs, and how-to approaches and delivering solutions to their problems and needs.

 It generally means attracting the attention of prospects by creating and sharing content before they are even ready to buy from you.
 It is the best and most cost-efficient way to amuse individuals or businesses with solutions and your expertise to produce a positive impact for you both.
-Furthermore, it can be said that inbound marketing is a kind of marketing that consumers does not hate at all.
+Furthermore, it can be said that inbound marketing is a kind of marketing that consumers do not hate at all.

 Differences between outbound and inbound marketing, to better understand which marketing consumers don’t hate and what works the best?